When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Influence-Limiting Defense

 \subsection{Experimental Validation}

-We then evaluate the performance of the proposed influence-limiting policy using the collected dataset.
-The experimental configurations are the same as those in Section~\ref{exper_eval}.
-In this part of experiments, we adopt the trust value-based method as the existing fusion center defense mechanism due to its popularity in cooperative spectrum sensing \cite{rawat2011collaborative}.
+We evaluated the performance of the proposed influence-limiting defense using the collected dataset.
+Experimental configuration is the same as that in Section~\ref{exper_eval}.
+In this part of experiments, we adopted the trust value-based method as the existing fusion center defense mechanism due to its popularity in cooperative spectrum sensing \cite{rawat2011collaborative}.